markmelix/snake-game/README.md

 - [x] Implement apples
 - [x] Add more abilities to setup server.
 For instance, add ability to control what color and length will snakes have after being spawned
-- [ ] Implement system to protect snake from death when it's going to move into a separate direction relative to its leading part
+- [x] Implement system to protect snake from death when it's going to turn 180 degrees
 - [ ] Implement server console with admin features
 - [ ] Create library bindings for Python
 - [ ] Optimize algorithms and make server more fast